February 4, 2018

 However, during that same time, the future seems to have accelerated towards us.
+The world suddenly stands at the cusp of the Fourth Industrial Revolution, with technological advancement in the digital, physical and biological worlds bringing change at unprecedented speed and disrupting everything – business, politics and society at large.
 I did not want any of our senior managers in the room that day to be in any doubt about the magnitude of the strategic challenge that is now before us.

 The internet and digital technology, during what is now described as the last few years of the Third Industrial Revolution, had debilitating effects on many industries – music, photography, video and television, print media and retail.
 Over the next few years, banking, alongside others, such as healthcare, automotive, education and telecommunication, will be facing the same fate.
 Incumbents in these industries must recognise the existential threat and respond, or risk marginalisation and even failure, the way of Kodak, HMV and Blockbuster.

 Bill Gates’ comment, way back in 1994, that “banking is necessary, banks are not” seems more prescient than ever.
 His point was that banking utilities, such as payment, safekeeping, financing and advisory, do not have to be sourced from banks.
 Customers are increasingly agnostic about who provides these products and services, as long as they are conveniently online.

 The technological threat to banks is not just coming from the digital customer interface.